BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 It was Ian who introduced me to metal in my teens.
 I still remember the first mix tape he made me (an actual _tape_).
 The first track was something like Rhapsody's [Rain of a Thousand Flames], and I was instantly hooked.
 I spent a lot of weekends over at his house, or meeting in [Borders bookshop] on Briggate in Leeds (now a Virgin Money bank).
-On IRC I knew Ian as Runewolf, where we hung out in the `#truemetalmp3` channel on Undernet.
+On IRC I knew Ian as _Runewolf_, where we hung out in the `#truemetalmp3` channel on Undernet.
 It was with Ian and friends that I would go to [Wacken] for the awesome metal festival there.

 As is often the way, Ian and I drifted apart over the last few years, especially with my move down